centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 #### Bugfixes

-- [Configuration] BA selector when adding KPI is not handy
+- [Configuration] Improved behavior of BA selector when adding KPI
 - [Monitoring] BA listing order by level doesn't work
 - [Widget] Filter downtime not working in widget